 We know that a healthy diet equals glossy hair, clear skin, and loads of energy.
-But, it’s possible that even if your food diary could rival any wellness blogger’s, you still may not be seeing results.
 According to nutritionists and holistic health experts, one of the most common—but still fairly unknown—reasons health-obsessed women don't enjoy all the benefits of their superfood-packed diet is because they have hidden gut health issues preventing those powerful (and expensive) ingredients from being absorbed.

 The link between gut issues and those common symptoms aren't always obvious, so we're breaking down some of the most obvious signs of poor gut health and how to address them.

 SIGNS OF POOR GUT HEALTH

 By now we know there is a strong link between the gut and the brain.
 Have you ever felt upset, anxious, or stressed about something, and symptoms such as constipation, diarrhea, and bloating come along as well?
 Lee Holmes, author and nutrition coach says we now know gut issues could come first.
 "Researchers are learning that it can come the other way around and that the gut issues may also be causing those emotional feelings."
 In fact, recent research suggests the microbiome directly influences neurotransmitters in the brain, impacting the way that we think and feel.

 One study found that taking prebiotics—a supplement that boosts healthy bacteria in the gut—may have an antianxiety effect.
 In fact, subjects who took prebiotics in the study had lower levels of cortisol, the stress hormone associated with both anxiety and depression.
 What's more is that our bodies also make serotonin, a hormone linked with happy emotions, in our gut, which Sepel says "could explain why many people with gut problems struggle with low moods and even depression."